 If you’re a motorhome owner and plan to go on regular weekend breaks, a couple of annual holidays or even if you’re planning on just keeping it in the driveway for the next 12 months, then you’ll need cover to protect the money you’ve already invested.
 And to make sure you’ll be able to afford plenty of holidays in your motorhome in the future, of course.

 So, whether you have the likes of an off-the-peg type motorhome, a customised motorhome, American RV, camper van, campervan conversion, low profile motorhome, micro or compact motorhomes like Benimar, Itineo or an A-Class motorhome & other brands like Volkswagen, Ford, Adria, Dodge, Rapido, Swift, Autocruise & others, read on to check what type of insurance coverage you’ll need.

 That way, if you have a road accident in your motorhome and need to get repairs if you’ve damaged another vehicle if your van gets broken into and damaged or even if the entire vehicle is stolen – then you won’t be left out of pocket.

 Similar to caravan and car insurance, there are three main types of policy you can access.
 These are:

 Comprehensive: As the name suggests, this is the most thorough and all-encompassing form of motorhome insurance.
 It will cover you in the event of a fire, theft, third-party damage and even, in some cases, if the damage to your motorhome was the result of your own actions.

-European insurance cover.
-If you’re going off to Europe in your motorhome for an extended holiday (or even just a typical holiday) then it can be a good idea to get insurance cover for abroad.
+European insurance cover: If you’re going off to Europe in your motorhome for an extended holiday (or even just a typical holiday) then it can be a good idea to get insurance coverage for abroad.
 Some comprehensive policies have this already so do check beforehand (ensure too that if you’re going for longer than 30 days you don’t have to extend the cover).

 How to save money on your motorhome insurance?